security-notes/infobyte-faraday-wiki/Upload-Report.md

 ### Through GTK Client

-If you wish to add a report from a previous scan, you can do it from the GTK Client.
+If you wish to add a report from a previous scan, you can do it also from the GTK Client.

 To do so, click on the Report Button and a dialog will open, from which you can select the tool that was used to generate the Report: